vrivera2017/vrivera2017.github.io/personal-site/content/_index.md

 ## About Me

-I am a 5th year [Computational Media][compmedia] PhD candidate at the University of California, Santa Cruz where I study Human-Computer Interaction and Social Computing.
+I am a final year [Computational Media][compmedia] PhD candidate at the University of California, Santa Cruz where I study Human-Computer Interaction and Social Computing.
 I am a member of the [Tech4Good Lab][t4good] and am advised by David Lee.
-From July 2022 - January 2023 I will be a visiting researcher at the Max Planck Institute for Software Systems working with Elissa Redmiles in the Safety and Society group.
+I am currently a visiting researcher at the Max Planck Institute for Software Systems working with Elissa Redmiles in the Safety and Society group.

-My research focuses on **supporting worker safety and well-being in the platform-based gig economy**.
-I am broadly interested in topics related to future of work, safety, security, and trust.
-I leverage qualitative and survey findings to think about how we might design systems and platforms that are more inclusive, safe, and worker-centered.
-I am also passionate about teaching.
-I designed and taught the first ethics class for the UCSC HCI Master's program.
+My research focuses on **harm in digitally-mediated offline interactions**.
+In my dissertation research I have investigated such harms in the context of gig work.
+I am broadly interested in topics related to safety, security, and future of work.
+I leverage qualitative and survey findings to think about how we might design systems and policy that make our interactions with technology safer.
+I am also passionate about teaching; At UCSC I designed and taught the first ethics class for the HCI Master's program.

 Prior to beginning my PhD I received a B.S degree in Joint Computer Science and Mathematics from [Harvey Mudd College][hmc] where I was supported by a 4 year [President's Scholarship][psp].
 During my time at Harvey Mudd College I conducted research in Knot Theory with [Sam Nelson][nelson] and in Computer Vision/Robotics with [Zachary Dodds][dodds].
 My undergraduate research experiences contributed greatly to my passion for scholarship and learning.